Upcoming Deadline for Form SHC – Holdings of Foreign Securities

-- Schedule 2 to Form SHC requires detailed information regarding foreign securities, the safe keeping of which is not held with a U.S. resident custodian, to the extent the total fair value of such securities equals or exceeds $200 million.
+- Schedule 2 to Form SHC requires detailed information regarding foreign securities, the safe-keeping of which is not held with a U.S. resident custodian, to the extent the total fair value of such securities equals or exceeds $200 million.

-- Schedule 3 to Form SHC requires summary information about foreign securities held by an unaffiliated U.S. resident custodian, to the extent the total fair value of such securities equals or exceeds $200 million.
+- Schedule 3 for Form SHC requires summary information about foreign securities held by an unaffiliated U.S. resident custodian, to the extent the total fair value of such securities equals or exceeds $200 million.

 For additional information and guidance, a copy of Form SHC and the Instructions are available here.
 If you have any questions about Form SHC or the reporting requirements, please contact your Ropes & Gray attorney.

 - “Direct investments” are reportable on the Bureau of Economic Analysis Direct Investment Surveys and defined therein. back to top